aws-samples/amazon-sagemaker-immersion-day-for-research/2. AutoML_Using_SageMaker_Pilot/README.md

     * Uses SageMaker Experiments behind the scenes to automatically capture data and model lineage for each of the candidate models trained during the process.

 ## Autopilot
-* For the Autopilot experiment, we will be using the transformed features exported via Data Wrangler to S3.
-From the Autopilot interface, specify the experiment settings as shown in the screenshots below and hit Create Experiment.
+* For the Autopilot experiment, we will be using a pre-transformed dataset which is similar to the result of the transformed features exported via Data Wrangler to S3.
+To Launch Autopilot on SageMaker Studio, click on File -> New -> Experiment.
+On the Create experiment page, fill in the details as shown below.
 ![](./../img/3_low_code_0.png)
+On the 'deployment and advanced settings' page, select Runtime from the menu on the left and specify 'Max candidates' as 10.
+The default is 250, but for the purpose of the lab, we limit to 10 candidates to see the results faster.
+Click on 'Review and Create' and then click on 'Create Experiment'.
 ![](./../img/3_low_code_4.png)
 * Once the Autopilot experiment starts, you will see it complete stages one by one starting with the pre-processing stage as shown below.
 ![](./../img/3_low_code_5.png)